 - You had modifications in high school through and I.E.P or 504 plan (colleges don’t have I.E.P.s or 504 plans, but these documents can help begin our conversation)

 - You suspect you may have a learning disability and want to explore your options

 Requesting Services at Goshen College:

-To be eligible to receive accommodations, a student must provide an educational evaluation completed by a licensed professional, preferably within the last three years.
+To be eligible to receive accommodations, a student must have an obvious (visible) disability or provide an educational evaluation completed by a licensed professional, preferably within the last three years.
 This documentation will be kept on file in the ASC office.